jkerai1/JoeSandBoxToMDEBlockList/readme.md

 Modify tldextract to extract at different levels I have gone for IOC at highest level which may not make sense

 No duplication checks between runs :) however MDE natively handles duplicates

+Do not blindly upload, validate results before uploading